nleaf/nleaf.github.io/_resources/2018-05-22-professional-services-case-study-bouchard-insurance-g.md

     icon: "/uploads/EXP_Availability.svg"
     background: "/uploads/exp_case_study_challenge.jpg"
     headline: The Challenge
-    description: Headquartered in Clearwater, FL, but with offices in Tampa, Ft.
-Myers, Kissimmee, Orlando, and Sarasota, Bouchard Insurance is no stranger to its share of hurricanes; Polak knew that Bouchard’s existing disaster recovery plan was not up to the standards Bouchard, and its clients, deserved.
+    description: Headquartered in Clearwater, FL, but with offices across the state in Tampa, Ft.
+Myers, Kissimmee, Orlando, and Sarasota, Bouchard Insurance was no stranger to hurricanes; Polak knew that the insurance provider's existing disaster recovery plan was not up to the standards Bouchard, and its clients, required.
   - align-left: true
     icon: "/uploads/exp-results-icon.svg"
     background: "/uploads/exp_case_study_solution.jpg"
     headline: The Solution
-    description: Expedient’s Push Button DR solution gave Bouchard Insurance the ability to failover from its production environment in Florida to an Expedient data center nearly 1,000 miles away, while ensuring that the failover was as turnkey as possible by dynamically maintaining Bouchard’s IP scheme at the backup site.
+    description: Expedient’s Push Button DR solution gave Bouchard the ability to failover from its production environment in Florida to an Expedient data center nearly 1,000 miles away, while ensuring that the failover was as turnkey as possible by dynamically maintaining Bouchard’s IP scheme at the backup site.
 - template: recent-posts
   block: recentposts
 - template: newsletter